AsifKHasan/visualization-explorations/bpmn/bpmn-gv/README.md

-> *bpmn-from-yml* is for generating bpmn image (SVG, PNG etc.) via GraphViz .dot documents from yml data
+> *bpmn-from-yml* is for generating SVG image via GraphViz .dot documents from yml data

 # pre-requisites
 1. Git (https://git-scm.com/downloads). *Make sure Git executables are in the PATH*